A Universal Bilinear Model for the Dependence of Void Asymmetry Distributions on $\Omega_{m}$ and $\sigma_{8}$: Summary and Conclusions

-It is worth mentioning here a couple of advantages of using the redshift asymmetry distribution of voids as a new diagnostics of $\alpha_{s}$.
-First of all, it requires information only on the redshifts of void galaxies in the local universe, the measurements of which have achieved the unprecedentedly high $1\%$ accuracy level in the currently available data from the latest galaxy surveys~\citep{sdss_final}.
-Second, it is based on the angular momentum fields that can shed a new light on the primordial state of the universe, which cannot be probed by those standard diagnostics based on the matter density and peculiar velocity fields~\citep{mot-etal21}.
-Third, it probes the scale-dependence of $n_{s}$ on the intermediate scales, $k/(h\,{\rm Mpc}^{-1})\sim 0.1$, which were not spanned by the previous CMB and Lyman-$\alpha$ forest observations.
-Our future work will be in the direction of testing the vanilla inflation models by applying this new diagnostics to real voids from the latest observations.
+The void asymmetry distribution has a couple of advantages as an independent diagnostics of $(\Omega_{m},\sigma_{8})$ over the other LSS probes.
+First, it requires information only on the redshifts of void galaxies in the local universe, the measurements of which have achieved the unprecedentedly high $1\%$ accuracy level in the currently available data from the latest galaxy surveys~\citep{2015ApJS..219...12A}.
+Second, it is almost independent of $w$ unlike the standard LSS-based probes like the cosmic shear statistics, redshift space distortion effects and evolution of the cluster abundance~\citep[e.g.,][]{1998ApJ...508..483W,2008Natur.451..541G,2015RPPh...78h6901K}, all of which are intricately degenerate among $\Omega_{m}$, $\sigma_{8}$ and $w$.
+Third, unlike the other LSS-based diagnostics, it is relatively free from astrophysical uncertainties~\citep{2022PhRvD.105b3515S}, given that the voids are the most pristine structures whose evolutions are expected to be least complicated by the late-time nonlinear astrophysical processes.
+Our future work will be in the direction of measuring the void asymmetry distribution from real observational data and complementing the standard diagnostics to tightly constrain the values of $\Omega_{m}$ and $\sigma_{8}$.